tonytamsf/observability-poc/fast-check/README.md

-## Check if you are ready have FAST permissions
+## Check if you have FAST permissions
 ### Run
 ```python3 fast_check.py```